 Rachel Nixon is a British-Canadian fine art photographer – and former journalist – based in Vancouver.

 Before committing full-time to visual art, Rachel had a 20-year career as a journalist and executive in the UK, US and Canada for organizations including the BBC, CBC and Microsoft where she developed and ran digital news services.
-Her passion for storytelling and innovation now extend to her visual work.

 Rachel holds a first-class degree from the University of Oxford in Modern Languages, and is fluent in French and German.
-Her international experience brings with it a unique perspective on questions of identity, place and belonging, and the connections we share despite polarized times.
+Her international experience brings with it a unique perspective on questions of identity, place and belonging, and the connections we share despite our polarized times.

 Before committing full-time to visual art, Rachel had a 20-year career as a journalist and executive in the UK, US and Canada for organizations including the BBC, CBC and Microsoft where she developed and ran digital news services.
-Her passion for storytelling and innovation now extend to her visual work.

 Rachel holds a first-class degree from the University of Oxford in Modern Languages, and is fluent in French and German.
-Her international experience brings with it a unique perspective on questions of identity, place and belonging, and the connections we share despite polarized times.
+Her international experience brings with it a unique perspective on questions of identity, place and belonging, and the connections we share despite our polarized times.

 back to gallery